Home » Voice and Partnerships

 Please get involved with three important partnership areas for NCVS:

 - the Practice Development Unit, co-ordinated by NCVS with Opportunity Nottingham, sharing learning and good practice around experiences of multiple disadvantage.

-- sharing best practice safeguarding resources with Designated Safeguarding Leads in organisations working in Nottingham City; and
+- sharing best practice safeguarding resources with Designated Safeguarding Leads in organisations working in Nottingham City.

 Policy engagement and awareness-raising